 Manor Lords runs on a single developer's schedule.
 Update cadence has been irregular: after a strong initial pace, a pause running from January to October 2025 reflected the scale of the core systems rework.
 Styczeń communicated the reasoning openly.
 The pace is one developer's pace.

 Manor Lords in April 2026 is a city builder that has earned its reputation, even if the version 1.0 that will complete it is still being made.
-The kind of game where a frost warning three days before harvest sends the player through five production nodes to diagnose a firewood shortage, and the recovery requires linked decisions across three different buildings in sequence.
+The kind of game where a frost warning three days before harvest sends the player through five production nodes to diagnose a firewood shortage, and the recovery asks for linked decisions across three different buildings in sequence.
 It is not yet the fully realised medieval strategy game the roadmap describes.
 What it is, right now, is an unusually coherent early access release with a clear trajectory, a price that reflects the journey's incompleteness, and a world worth spending time in before the gates are fully built.